Ask the Recruiter: How to attract and retain talent in a hot job market

 As we know, it’s a hot job market out there which makes it difficult to find and hire top talent.
 What is your number one recommendation for employers looking to hire a new team member right now?

 The next thing is flexibility.
 It doesn’t necessarily have to be a fully remote job but you have to offer some flexibility like hybrid work.
-Seventy percent of job seekers who are on the market (and part of the Great Resignation) or those who are just waiting and open to new jobs want flexibility.
+70% of job seekers who are on the market (and part of the Great Resignation) or those who are just waiting and open to new jobs want flexibility.
 They’ve been working for over 18 months from their home offices.

 Many people are also making decisions related to diversity, equity and inclusion.
 Do you have actions to support your DEI statements?
 Those things matter when job seekers are making the decision to put their application in or considering an offer from your company.
 If you can tie your work and that particular job to the values and mission of your organization, that’s even better – like going from the gold standard to platinum.